Nolde Stiftung Seebüll: The garden

 The garden is an individual work of art designed by Nolde himself and follows the contemporary reform movement, which was directed against industrial and standardized art forms.
 In terms of planting and furnishings, it was created a fairly closed, home-related cottage garden, even if it does not have a central axis related to the house, which is typical for these gardens, and the house and the garden form separate units.
-The paths in the central part of the garden form the letters A and E standind for the names of Ada and Emil.
+The paths in the central part of the garden form the letters A and E standing for the names of Ada and Emil.
 The garden also includes the thatched garden house, which Nolde called Seebüllchen, a pond and the burial place of Ada and Emil Nolde.
 On the front wall of the crypt is Nolde's mosaic of the Madonna and Child.
 Nolde's gardener Thomas Börnsen tended the garden until 1976.
 He left behind a planting plan that made it possible to maintain and care for the garden in the spirit of Nolde until the present.